-The objective of the packet vault project at the Center for Information Technology Integration remains the production of a cryptographically secured longterm store of network packets for later use as input data for intrusion detection algorithms or for possible evidentiary purposes.
+The objective of the packet vault project at the Center for Information Technology Integration remains the production of a cryptographically secured long-term store of network packets for later use as input data for intrusion detection algorithms or for possible evidentiary purposes.

-We describe the Advanced Packet Vault (APV), which reliably archives all of the network traffic on a 10 Mbps Ethernet subnet.
-This work is based on a prototype previously developed at CITI [3].
+We describe the Advanced Packet Vault (APV), which reliably archives all of the network traffic on a 100 Mbps Ethernet subnet.
+Previous work at CITI includes the development of a prototype and a 10 Mbps APV.

-As noted in this previous work [3], creating a complete and permanent record of all activity on a subnet addresses security threats by providing a corpus of data suitable for training and comparing intrusion detectors, detecting and helping to shape responses to intrusions in progress, providing a record of activity on a subnet, or if properly constructed, serving as evidence in legal proceedings.
+As noted previously, creating a complete and permanent record of all activity on a subnet addresses security threats by providing a corpus of data suitable for training and comparing intrusion detectors, detecting and helping to shape responses to intrusions in progress, providing a record of activity on a subnet, or if properly constructed, serving as evidence in legal proceedings.

 The remainder of the paper is organized as follows.
 While the main foci of the APV project have been improved performance and reliability, the cryptographic organization of the APV has been significantly extended.
 Therefore, a brief review of the project goals is followed by a description of the new cryptographic organization.
-We then present the APV's architecture and discuss the hardware and software used, and present results of performance tests which establish the APV's ability to handle reliably any traffic on a 10 Mbps network.
-We conclude with a discussion of future work necessary to scale up the APV to 100 Mbps or better.
+We then present the APV's architecture and discuss the hardware and software used, and present results of performance tests which establish the APV's ability to handle reliably any traffic on a 100 Mbps network.
+We conclude with a discussion of future work necessary to scale the APV beyond 100 Mbps.